labfunctions/labfunctions/ROADMAP.md

 - [x] refactor of cluster package
 - [x] packer images for agent (default, gpu/nvidia)
 - [ ] agent client should keep credentials in a internal cache
+- [ ] The agent should pull first the docker-image for the notebook execution (maybe if the tag is current)

 **Details**